stebix/woodnet/readme.md

 Here we will learn how to use the core functionality of the `woodnet` pipeline as a (command line) tool to perform training experiments and make predictions and evaluations with trained models.
 If we are more interested in using parts of the code as a library, then the documentation [TODO: INSERT LINK] over here might be more appropriate.
+> [!WARNING]
+> Please note however that the intended use for the `woodnet` framework and pipeline is still in flux and we intend to adapt substantially to own further work and community wishes.
+So please do not count too much on API stability (yet).

 ## Run Training Experiment